pbinkley/rcb-manual/sections/03-printed-books.md

     Cf. *Printing Progress*, a report prepared by a special committee of the Printing Industries Division for the Engineering Week Meeting, June 25-July 1, 1933.

 {% include figure.html fig="14" %}

-{% include pagebreak.html canvas=71 %}

-world would be likely to follow.
-How far is technology from that possibility?
-Certain new developments tending in this direction have come to the knowledge of the writer, but must for the time being be kept confidential.

 The rotaprint was the first machine to offer itself as a piece of office equipment.
 The cost of a rotaprint installation is about $1000 (9″ x 14″ model,